 Examples of grounds for deductible time that will not be accepted include other employment, unemployment or vacation.
 General service (AT), specialist service (ST) or practical service as a psychologist (PTP) will not be accepted because Forte equates it with other employment.

 Most of Forte’s grant forms are aimed at individuals.
 However, there are special grants that can only be applied for by organisations.
 One example of such a grant is graduate schools.
-Calls for applications from organisations are only visible to persons who are logged in via an organisational account in Prisma.
+Calls for applications from organisations are only visible to persons who are logged in via an organisation account in Prisma.